 7.2 Closure

-7.2.1 Following the Completion Date of a Construction Project and/or termination of a Construction Agreement, Schemes need to be formally closed and the final construction costs identified and provided within timescales agreed between the relevant Parties, but in any event within 12 months.
+7.2.1 Following the Completion Date of a Construction Project and/or termination of a Construction Agreement, Schemes need to be formally closed as soon as is practicable after Completion Date (or TO notification of Termination Date), and in any event within one year (or such later period as the Transmission Owner, NESO and the relevant User shall agree) of the Completion Date of the Transmission Construction Works that require a reconciliation of costs paid by the Company to the relevant TO.

 7.2.2 On completion of a Scheme, the closure process in section 7.3 shall be followed in the case of firm price agreements, with the exception that TO charges do not need to be calculated.